|

 All this for a warrant which appears illegal.
 Under "cause" as in probable cause, nothing is listed.
 It is blank, but the judge still signed off on it.

-_________________ Crime is contagious.
+Crime is contagious.
 If the government becomes a

 lawbreaker, it breeds contempt for law; it invites every man to become